rfdspeng/ml_ai_portfolio/notes/machine_learning/_training-and-evaluation.md

 * Tunes the decision threshold using internal cv.
 The optimum threshold is chosen to maximize a metric given via `scoring` (balanced accuracy is the default metric).
 * By default, uses 5-fold stratified cv; controllable via `cv`.
 You can bypass cv with `cv="prefit"` and provide a fitted classifier; then the decision threshold is tuned on the data provided to `fit`.

-# Evaluate on the test set
+# Estimate true generalization error on the test set

+Any time we use the same data for optimizing the model and evaluating the model performance, there is a possibility of overfitting.

+For example, we learned the model parameters from the training data.
+The parameters have been optimized to fit the training data.
+Given new data, it's unlikely that the model will perform as well.

+We tuned the model hyperparameters based on the validation data.
+The hyperparameters have been optimized for the validation data.
+Given new data, it's unlikely that the model will perform as well.

+That's the point of having a test set - to get a true (unbiased) estimate of your generalization error.
+(In academia, it is absolutely necessary to have a test set for estimating generalization error, but in industry/production, you may choose not to have a test set.)
+If test performance is worse than validation, YOU MUST NOT TWEAK THE LEARNING ALGORITHM.
+That defeats the point of the test set, which is just to estimate generalization error.

-Run your model on the test set and calculate the generalization error (MSE, accuracy, whatever).
-This is an estimate of the real generalization error (sample vs. population).
-Let's say this generalization error is 0.1% better than a previous model.
+Let's say your generalization error is 0.1% better than a previous model.
 How confident are we that this model is better?

-For that, we can calculate a confidence interval (fill this in).
+For that, we can calculate a confidence interval (t-distribution for regression, Z-distribution for classification - fill this in).
+Additional resources:
 * MHIST paper – they used 10 random seeds.
 * https://sebastianraschka.com/blog/2022/confidence-intervals-for-ml.html

-If you did a lot of hyperparameter tuning, performance on the test set will usually be slightly worse than performance in cross-validation because your learning algorithm will be fine-tuned to perform well on the validation data and will likely not generalize as well to unseen data.
-When this happens, you must resist the temptation to tweak the learning algorithm to improve performance on the test set.

 # Data leakage